-- · One air-diving supervisor. - · One diver. - One tender/diver who shall be properly equipped and capable of performing the duties of a standby diver. - At a minimum, at least one member of the dive team must have a recognized O2 provider certification or be a DMT.
-If that member is a part of the dive rotation, then at least two members of the dive team must have a recognized O2 provider certification or be DMTs.
+- · One air-diving supervisor. - · One diver. - One tender/diver who shall be properly equipped and capable of performing the duties of a standby diver. - All members of the team on the surface must be qualified first aid, CPR, and O2 providers or Diving Medical Technicians (DMT).